webiny/docs.webiny.com/docs/webiny-apps/page-builder/development/creating-iframe-element-plugin.md

                     <Tab icon={<IFrameIcon />} label="IFrame">
                         <Grid>
                             <Cell span={12}>
+                                {/*
+                                    Using the `Bind` component we are able to set the URL to the page elements `data` property, which can be accessed in the already mentioned render function via received props.
+                                */}
                                 <Bind
-                                    // Binding the iframe.url in the 'data' property name={"iframe.url"}
+                                    name={"iframe.url"}
                                     validators={validation.create("required,url")}
                                 >